logzio/logz-docs/_source/logzio_collections/_log-sources/azure-nsg.md

 ###### Check Logz.io for your logs

 Give your logs some time to get from your system to ours, and then open [Open Search Dashboards](https://app.logz.io/#/dashboard/osd).
-You can filter for logs of `type` `blobStorage` to see the incoming logs.
+You can filter for logs of `type` `azure_blob_trigger` to see the incoming logs.

 If you still don’t see your logs, see [log shipping troubleshooting](https://docs.logz.io/user-guide/log-shipping/log-shipping-troubleshooting.html).